 If other family members are assisting in caring for your loved one, then you can add them to the schedule too.
 It can be helpful to have all of the family “shifts” listed in one place.

 4. Write down your own to-do list

-As you speak with healthcare professionals at the hospital, it can be helpful to keep your own to-do list with reminders of things that you need to get done.
-For example, arrange for long-term care, rent special medical equipment, make modifications to the home, etc. It can also be helpful to keep a to-do list for items you need to complete specifically on the day of discharge, like pick up prescriptions or go grocery shopping for your loved one.
+As you speak with healthcare professionals at the hospital, it can be helpful to keep your own to-do list.
+For example, arrange for long-term care, rent special medical equipment, make changes to the home, etc. It can also be helpful to keep a to-do list specifically for the day of discharge, like pick up prescriptions or go grocery shopping for your loved one.